 How and when did you start cooking Mexican food?

 Growing up in California I was always eating Mexican food.
 It was the mecca for eating that type of food outside of Mexico.
 I didn’t start actually cooking Mexican food as a professional chef until I took over Dos Caminos though.
-This was why I took the position there and took over that project; it was [a style of food] that I had loved for so long and had never really officially owned it—in my own way.
+Most importantly, this was why I took the position there and took over that project; it was that I had loved for so long and had never really officially owned it — in my own way.
 I wanted to take on that challenge and I felt like I had a lot to bring to the table even though I had not been a Mexican chef and I’m not of Mexican heritage.
-I felt like my childhood and my life experiences would give my food something unique—especially in a place like New York [which is not really known for their Mexican food] like California
+I felt like my childhood and my life experiences would give my food something unique—especially in a place like New York like California.

 What type of Mexican food do you cook?